Mvrkery/Data-Science-Bootcamp-Projects/Spreadsheet-projects/Linear-regression-and-T-Test-Project.md

 next I did t-ttest to compare mpg between two groups am = 1 and am = 0
 ![สกรีนช็อต 2023-11-05 024541](https://github.com/Mvrkery/Data-Science-Bootcamp-Projects/assets/138161362/6cd95088-b23b-43c5-b60a-e1747f1b3238)

+## the result

 ![สกรีนช็อต 2023-11-05 023844](https://github.com/Mvrkery/Data-Science-Bootcamp-Projects/assets/138161362/d9630125-dfb0-4c2a-94cc-6a840c18bd8a)

+ the t-test results do not provide strong evidence that there is a statistically significant difference in mpg between the two groups of cars.
+It is possible that there is a small difference in mpg between the two groups, but the sample size may be too small to detect it.
+It is also possible that there is no real difference in mpg between the two groups, and the difference that was observed was due to chance.